lucasimi/tda-mapper-python/README.md

 N.B.: The choice of the lens $f$ has a deep practical impact on the mapper graph.
 Theoretically, if clusters were able to perfectly catch connected components (and if they were "reasonably well behaved"), chosing any $f$ would give the same mapper graph (see the Nerve Theorem for a more precise statement).
 In this case, there would be no need for a tool like the mapper, since clustering algorithms would provide a strong tool to understand the shape of data.
 Unfortunately, clustering algorithms are not perfect tools.
 Think for example about the case of $f$ being a constant function: in this case computing the mapper graph would be equivalent to performing clustering on the whole dataset.
 For this reason a good choice for $f$ would be any continuous map which is somewhat *sensible* to data: the more sublevel sets are apart, the higher the chance of a good local clustering.

-## How to use this package - A Simple Example
+## How to use this package - A First Example

 First, clone this repo, and install via pip `python -m pip install .`.